THE NETT-Mx ACU 2019 QUAD CHAMPIONSHIP REGULATIONS By Iveston and Satley Motor Club

 For Quads meeting current requirements as stated in the ACU Standing Regulations.

 * Adult Support Class - Subject to the applicant holding an annual ATV licence issued by the ACU or SACU and having 2 yrs previous racing experience, if an applicant cannot meet the the above criteria then the minimum age is 16yrs.

-Class, Rear Number Board Specifications, and restrictions (as per 2018 ACU Standing Regulations),
+Class, Rear Number Board Specifications and engine capacities/restrictions (as per 2019 ACU Standing Regulations),